no-glue/can-boilerplate/README.md

 # can-boilerplate

-> Start your [CanJS v2.x](https://github.com/bitovi/canjs/) projects faster and easier.
+> Get a head start on your [CanJS v2.x](https://github.com/bitovi/canjs/) project.

+### How it can help you:
+* Get started quickly with Development and Production environment "shell" files
+* Avoid feeling overwhelmed with a folder structure that's simple and light
+* Save time with compilers and optimizers that do not require the use of a command prompt

 ## Getting Started